-Johnny Manziel became the first freshman to win the Heisman Trophy in 2012.
-His 5,116 total yards and 47 total touchdowns is one of the greatest season in NCAA history.
-The next year, Manziel threw for 4,114 yards, the second most in a single season in SEC history.
-He also completed 69.9 percent of his passes that season, as well.
-In back-to-back years, Manziel was responsible for 47 and 46 touchdowns for the Aggies; both of those numbers are two of the four best seasons in SEC history.
+Johnny Manziel became the first freshman to win the Heisman Trophy in 2012 in grand style.
+His 5,116 total yards and 47 total touchdowns is one of the greatest seasons in NCAA history.
+The next year, Manziel threw for 4,114 yards, the third-most in a single season in SEC history, and completed 69.9 percent of his passes.
+In back-to-back years, Manziel was responsible for 47 and 46 touchdowns for the Aggies; both of those numbers are two of the five best seasons in SEC history.

-4. Cam Newton, Auburn
+5. Cam Newton, Auburn

-It only took one season for Cam Newton to make his mark in SEC history.
-Newton's 2010 season at Auburn is considered one of the greatest quarterback season in NCAA history, not just in the SEC.
-Newton's 182.0 passer rating in 2010 is the best single-season mark in SEC history.
-His 51 total touchdowns were the second most in conference history, and he won the 2010 Heisman trophy in a landslide over Andrew Luck.
-Newton took Auburn to their first national championship since 1957.
+It only took one season for Cam Newton to make his mark.
+Newton's 2010 season at Auburn is considered one of the greatest quarterback seasons in NCAA history, not just in the SEC.
+Newton's 182.0 passer rating in 2010 was the best single-season mark in SEC history at the time.
+His 51 total touchdowns were the second most in conference history, and he won the 2010 Heisman Trophy in a landslide.
+Not only that, Newton took Auburn to their first national championship since 1957.

 3. Danny Wuerffel, Florida

-Danny Wuerffel must had two of the best seasons to close a career in SEC history.
+Danny Wuerffel's body of work speaks for itself.
 In 1995 and 1996, the Gators quarterback led the nation in total touchdowns and led the SEC in passing yards and total offense.
-Wuerffel was a two-time Davey O'Brien Award winner, named first-team All-SEC twice, took home SEC Player of the Year twice, and won the Maxwell Award and Heisman Trophy in 1996.
+Wuerffel was a two-time Davey O'Brien Award winner, named first-team All-SEC twice, took home SEC Player of the Year twice and won the Maxwell Award and Heisman Trophy in 1996.
 The Gators were named 1996 National Champions with 12-1 record and the nation's best player at helm in Gainesville.

 2. Peyton Manning, Tennessee

 The Sheriff was a legendary NFL quarterback.
-In the SEC, he was a notch down, at great.
-His 89 passing touchdowns are third most all-time in SEC history.
+In the SEC, he was a notch down, at incredible.
+His 89 passing touchdowns are fourth most all-time in SEC history.
 The owner of every Tennessee passing record from 300-yard games (18) to career wins (39), Manning finished runner-up to Charles Woodson for the 1997 Heisman Trophy as a senior, as well as finishing voting eighth as a sophomore and third as junior.
-Manning went on to be the first overall pick in the 1998 NFL Draft, and the rest is history.
+Manning went on to be the first-overall pick in the 1998 NFL Draft, and the rest is history.

 1. Tim Tebow, Florida

 Were you expecting someone else?
-The Chosen One is the greatest quarterback in SEC history.
-The three-time first-team All-SEC selection led Florida to the a 13-1 record and the National Championship in 2008.
-His 2007 Heisman trophy season was the best season in SEC history for a quarterback; His 55 total touchdowns is still the SEC record, and 23 rushing touchdowns was the record (it’s since been broken by Derrick Henry.)
+The Chosen One is the greatest quarterback in college football history.
+The three-time first-team All-SEC selection led Florida to the a 13-1 record and the national championship in 2008.
+His 2007 Heisman Trophy season was the best in SEC history for a quarterback -- Tebow's 55 total touchdowns were an SEC record, and his 23 rushing touchdowns were also a record.
+(It's since been broken by Derrick Henry.)
 Tim Tebow left as the highest-rated passer in SEC history.